-&lt;sup>3Human forecasters are a high benchmark for econometric models in particular for short-run forecasts, as they have access to a large information set including news, political developments, and information about structural change.
+&lt;sup>2Human forecasters are a high benchmark for econometric models, as they have access to a large information set including news, political developments, and information about structural change.
 Consensus measures, such as the SPF median and institutional forecasts, are an even higher benchmark as they aggregate the opinions of a multitude of forecasters (Sims, 2002).